 There’s a lot.
 The list below is wholly inadequate, but it’s a start.

-Bear: A typically hairier, heavier (muscular or chubby), older gay man.
+Bear: Hairier, heavier (muscular or chubby) gay man.
+Must have a beard.

-Bear Chaser: A gay man who pursues bears.
+Bear Chaser: A gay man who’s into bears.

-Otter: A typically slimmer, slightly less hairy version of a cub.
+Otter: Typically slimmer, less hairy version of a cub.
+Often have buzzed heads.

 Pup/Puppy: A term often associated with BDSM.
-A typically slimmer, athletic, younger gay man who likes being taken care of/manhandled by older, stronger men and role-play as a stereotypical dog.
-This practice often involves hoods, harnesses, and tails that appear distinctly canine.
-For more info, check out my post about pup play.
+A typically slimmer, younger person of any gender identity/sexual orientation who likes being taken care of/manhandled by “handlers” in the role play fetish scene/lifestyle of puppy play.
+Read my post about pup play.

 Daddy Chaser: A gay man who pursues daddies.

 Twink: A typically younger, thinner gay man with little or no body hair.

 Fairy: Like a twink, but typically more feminine.